lemestwo/let-me-target/README.md

 ```

  ## Last Update Fixes
- * Can heal and cleanse people with 1 HP
- * Can't cleanse dead people anymore
+ * Fixed Auto Skills if in group
- * Can use the module in HH now
+ * Changed how the module handle skills
+ * Added Ishara's Lullaby

  ## Planned
- * Better smart detection for Mystic cleanse
+ * Configurable delay for every skill
  * Save configs chaged by command
- * Improve buff/debuff lockons
  * Others